azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 ![love to cook](https://64.media.tumblr.com/3a3030945dd4fb87b3988ab932856b5a/f094a20b3c9210fb-55/s1280x1920/6e3674285cd998ba29aebd8b63c5491ac9df4689.png)

 {% bubble Sora %}
-  Chef Onii-san you really like to cook...
+  Chef Onii-san, you really like to cook...

-  No, you really, really, *really* love cooking don't you~?
+  No, you really, really, *really* love cooking, don't you~?
 Sora thought it was amazing, so what would be wrong with it?
 {% endbubble %}

 {% bubble Niki %}
-  Because, if all I can think up of is cooking then no matter how you look at it that's not an idea right?
+  Because, if all I can think up of is cooking, then no matter how you look at it that's not an idea, right?
 {% endbubble %}

 {% bubble Sora %}